SummaryRead the full fact sheet

 - If you have an asthma attack and breathing is difficult, call triple zero (000) and ask for an ambulance.

 Pollen is a powdery, granular substance in the flowers of trees, grasses and weeds that leads to fertilisation of plants.
 Pollen can be spread by insects or dispersed in the wind.
-Some people develop allergic symptoms to pollen, which are together called hay fever (runny nose and itchy and watery eyes), and asthma.
+Some people develop symptoms to pollen, such as (runny nose and itchy and watery eyes), and/or .

 Symptoms of pollen allergies